Sonnet 97

 And speak as though He hears each fallen word,

-To throw my living art upon this sword;
+And throw my living art upon His sword—

 For though my act upon this stage be flawed,

-I soldier on, but for the grace of God.
+I shall play on—but for the grace of God.

 © Loubert S Suddaby.
 All Rights Reserved.